 This is a bit of a mix between a more traditional style and a more modern style.

 I get asked by potential clients all the time “what is your wedding photography style“.
 To be honest, I don’t have one set wedding photography.
 I use many styles and formats during the day and this depends on how the day is panning out.

 At the bridal prep, I tend to a lot of product photography (rings, shows, dress, perfume etc)

 During the wedding ceremony, I’m more of a “Do what I tell you” kind of wedding photographer!
 It is the vicar/priest or registers that are in control, so I just shoot what I see.
 Almost documentary in a way.

 I LOVE LOVE group and family photographs after the wedding ceremony so I turn into a family portrait photographer.
 Still very relaxed in my wedding photography style though.
 Probably fit’s into the relaxed style of wedding photography

 When I take the couple off for the intimate session (well – that is what I call it anyway) I use more of a Contemporary wedding style, but again it depends on the couple.

-My wedding photography styles change as the day goes on, and for the evening it’s a mix of dramatic (I love my cloudy skies at dusk and the sunsets off course) as well as candid’s etc.
+My wedding photography styles change as the day goes on, and for the evening it’s a mix of dramatic (I love my cloudy skies at dusk and the sunsets of course) as well as candid’s etc.

-First dance is more traditional in style and that is me off home after that!
+The first dance is more traditional in style and that is me off home after that!